-For permit applications submitted as a result of a Code Enforcement notice of violation, the maximum period of time from the date of filing until permit issuance is reduced to 90 days.
+For permit applications submitted as a result of a Code Enforcement case, the maximum period of time from the date of filing until permit issuance is 90 days.

-Permits expire by limitation and become null and void if the work authorized by the permit is not:
+Permit expires by time limitation and become null and void if the work authorized by the permit is not:

-- Suspended or abandoned at any time after the work is commenced for a period of 90 days.
+Abandoned or suspended at any time after the work is commenced for a period of 180 days.